Effects of gravitational lensing on neutrino oscillation in Hu-Sawicki f(R) gravity: Introduction

-An Ellis WH \cite{Ellis:1973yv,Morris:1988cz} is the simplest Morris - Thorn WH with microlensing \cite{Dey:2008kn,Abe:2010ap}.
-Its stability has been widely discussed in literature, see \cite{Bronnikov:2011if,Bronnikov:2012ch,Armendariz-Picon:2002gjc,Azad:2023iju} for examples.
-Considering its possible existence in a realistic situation, researches on lensing effects and other properties become active in recent years.
-In this paper, using the deflection angle of a light ray in the Ellis WH spacetime \cite{Dey:2008kn,Bhattacharya:2010zzb,Nakajima:2012pu}, we examine the impacts of Ellis WHs on the neutrino oscillations and decoherence.
 The paper is organized as follows.
 In \cref{sec:phase} we outline the theoretical framework of neutrino oscillations in flat and curved spacetimes.
-Considering lensing effects by an Ellis WH on neutrinos, we derive the oscillation phases for radial and non-radial propagations.
-In \cref{sec:prob} the neutrino oscillation probabilities are calculated, showing the impacts of neutrino masses and the WH parameter on flavor transitions.
-In \cref{sec:deco} we transfer from the plane-wave ansatz to the Gaussian wave-packet ansatz and discuss the decoherence of 2-flavor neutrinos lensed by an Ellis WH.
+Considering lensing effects by Hu-Sawicki f(R) gravity model on neutrinos, we derive the oscillation phases for radial and non-radial propagations.
+In \cref{sec:prob} the neutrino oscillation probabilities in 2-flavor and 3-flavor case are calculated under the weak-filed approximation, showing the impacts of neutrino masses and the Hu-Sawicki f(R) gravity parameter on flavor transitions.
+In \cref{sec:strong} We investigate the effect of strong-field gravitational lensing on neutrino oscillations including 2-flavor and 3-flavor.
 A conclusion is given in \cref{sec:conclusion}.
+Through out the paper, we take the unit $G=\hbar=c=1$.